MikeVedsted/JoinMe/.github/ISSUE_TEMPLATE/----feature-request.md

 - [ ] Checked that this feature doesn't already exists
 - [ ] Checked that a feature request doesn't already exists
 - [ ] Went through the user flow, and understand the impact
-- [ ] Made sure the request shows why it is important to users but doesn't exagerates the value
+- [ ] Made sure the request shows why it is important to users but doesn't exaggerate the value